AdaloHQ/docs/website/docs/marketplace/examples/example-force-rerender.md

 }
 ```

-In this example, the problem was that `Icon` would not re-render in the editor when I changed its size.
+In this example, the problem was that `Icon` would not re-render in the editor when its size would change.
-To fix this issue, I added a prop to `Icon` called `key`.
+To fix this issue, we added a prop to `Icon` called `key`.
 Its value is a string that changes value whenever
 `iconSize` changes value.
-It is also a unique string, meaning that if I have multiple icons they each need to
+It is also a unique string, meaning that if we have multiple icons they each need to
 have their own key value.

 With this key prop, `Icon` will automatically re-render every time the icon size prop changes.